p-r-o-m-e-t-h-e-u-s/CDI/README.md

 * Easy singleton support
 * Manual object binding

-Using CDI will reduce the boilerplate code in many classes and increase the readability.
+Using CDI will reduce the boilerplate code in many classes, increase readability and allow better testing using the mocking technique.

 Here are some samples:

-### Simple inject using auto-wiring ###
+#### Simple inject using auto-wiring ####

     @interface InjectExample: NSObject
     // Let's say you have one class which implements the MyServiceProtocol